BED & BREAKFAST

 The Lit’Hôte was built in the 19th century, then a presbytery which in a few decades was the setting of a historical chapter in the charming vineyard village of Mirefleurs.

-3 bed-and-breakfast character rooms, both old-styled in the decorum and modern style in comfort.
+3 bed-and-breakfast character rooms, both old-styled in the decorum and modern style in comfort, and a cottage.

 The “and so on” room can accommodate four persons (area : 40 m²) It is a surprisingly original room with a baroque decoration and a bathroom (bath, shower and toilet) fitted out in the former chapel.